mistio/mist-ce/README.md

 # Who needs Mist?

 1. Organizations that depend on hybrid or multi-cloud infrastructure
-2. Organizations that provide infrastructure resources to their users on a self-service fashion
+2. Organizations that provide computing resources to their users on a self-service fashion

 They often end up building silos of distinct tools, processes & teams for each supported platform, introducing operational complexities which can affect both